shahinmnm/Poker-Telegram-Bot/docs/STEP_2_MATERIALIZED_STATS_DEPLOY.md

 -- Verify cleanup
 SELECT 'Rollback complete.
 Remaining artifacts: ' || COUNT(*) AS status FROM sqlite_master
-WHERE name LIKE '%player_stats%' OR name LIKE '%update_stats%';
+WHERE name LIKE '%player_stats%'
+   OR name LIKE '%update_stats%'
+   OR name LIKE '%sync_username%';

 COMMIT;
 ```